wolfospealain/apt-task/README.md

 ## Usage

 ```
-usage: apt-task [-h] [--setup] [-V] [-i] [-r] [-l] [--outsiders] [-s] [-a] [-R]
+usage: apt-task.py [-h] [-v] [-i] [-r] [-l] [--remove-independent] [-s] [-a]
+                   [-R] [-o] [--setup]
                    [task]

-apt-task version 1.0.
+apt-task.py version 1.0.
 Safely remove and install Ubuntu Linux task and/or
 metapackage packages.

 positional arguments:
   task                  task or metapackage

 optional arguments:
   -h, --help            show this help message and exit
-  --setup          install to Linux destination path (default: /usr/local/bin)
   -v, --version         display version and exit
-  -i, --install    install/complete installation of task and/or metapackage
+  -i, --install         install/complete installation of task and/or
-                   packages
+                        metapackage packages
   -r, --remove          safely remove task and/or metapackage packages
   -l, --list            list installed tasks and metapackages
-  --outsiders      caution: remove packages not in metapackages or tasks
+  --remove-independent  caution: remove packages not in metapackages or tasks
-  -s, --show       show task and/or metapackage packages installed, available,
+  -s, --show            show task and/or metapackage packages installed,
-                   and overlapping.
+                        available, and overlapping.
   -a, --available       list all available tasks and metapackages
   -R, --report          default: report on installed tasks and metapackages
+  -o, --report-orphans  report on orphan packages from not installed tasks or
+                        metapackages
+  --setup               install to Linux destination path (default:
+                        /usr/local/bin)
 ```

 ## Use Cases